 There are numerous external scholarship and fellowship opportunities for traveling, studying, and conducting research internationally.
 Many of them have deadlines that are earlier than you might expect, and several require institutional endorsement from JMU to apply.
-We have listed some of the most popular funding opportunities below, but there may be others that you are eligible.
+We have listed some of the most popular funding opportunities below, but there may be others for which you are eligible.

 Recommended online search tools include StudyAbroad.com and GoAbroad.com.